Unique Places to Visit in Korea During Winter in 2022

 DDP LED Rose Garden

-You can also catch Busan’s Polar Bear Swimming Festival at Haeundae Beach where you can witness or join Busan’s Polar Bears take a dip in the cold waters as a show of toughness.
+You can also catch Busan’s Polar Bear Swimming Festival at Haeundae Beach, where you can witness or join Busan’s Polar Bears taking a dip in the cold waters as a show of toughness.
 Participation costs 20,000 won.

 Locals and tourists alike can join in to take a swim along the cold icy waters for a race.
 Afterwhich the daring participants are given treats such as fish cakes and warm soup as congratulations for their bravery and participation.

 Bukhansan National Park is one of the most popular national parks globally, with visitors reaching up to 5 million a year.
 It’s truly a beautiful place to be all year round, and during the winter, you can practically have the park to yourself along with a few stray tourists.

 The somewhat challenging hike up the mountain is worth it as you’ll pass by and get to visit Buddhist temples and the Bukhanseong Fortress that used to protect Seoul from foreign invaders dating back to 132 AD.
 At the end of the hike, you’ll get to admire the stunning views of the city and treetops covered in snow.